joshsanchez98/CreativeProgrammingAndElectronics/July_15/README.md

 - The object of the game is to keep the ball inside of the screen.
 - Use your mouse to guide each of the four walls to keep your ball inside the screen.
 - Every bounce on one of the four walls scores 1 point.
+- The ball speeds up a random amount after every hit.
+- The session ends once the reaches out of bounds, then the finish screen appears.
+- Click on the screen to reset your game session.
 - The game keeps track of your highest score.

 I've also created some